LinkAnJarad/OpenChess-Insights/README.md

 3. Install the packages in requirements.txt

 4. Run app.py through an IDE or a CLI.
-This will start the web app on your local machine at http://127.0.0.1:8000/views/.
+This will automatically start the web app on your local machine at http://127.0.0.1:8000/views/.

 5. Go to the url above and input a chess game's PGN.
 A 30-move game will take about 5 to 10 minutes to process.
 The output on the IDE or CLI will show some progress bars.